JuliaDebug/Cthulhu.jl/README.md

 out all the different combinations (see [this blog post](https://julialang.org/blog/2018/08/union-splitting/) for more information).

-**Note**: if the function is a keyword-argument function, you'll only see the signature of the function.
-Internally, Julia splits keyword functions into "keyword-filling" and "body" methods.
-If you're descending into kwarg-function `foo`, then the "body" function might be called something like `#foo#123`.
-You can select that in the "call" menu described below.
+**Note**: if the function has default positional or keyword arguments, you may see only the signature of the function.
+Internally, Julia creates additional methods to fill in default arguments, which in turn call the "body" method that appears in the source text.
+If you're descending into one of these "default-filling" functions, you won't be able to see types on variables that appear in the body method, so to reduce confusing the entire body is eliminated.
+You'll have an opportunity to descend further into the "body" method in the "call menu" described below.

 In the next section you may see something like